 The Youth Board was created to ensure that young people have a voice in the work of the Norwich Opportunity Area, and is chaired by Chloe Smith MP for Norwich North.
 Chloe said “I wanted the youth board to reach out to all schools in Norwich, and other kinds of places too, so that it could fully represent young people in this important programme.
 I am very proud of how our founder youth board members have stepped up and I hope new members join after today too so that the Opportunity Area can work with the amazing young people it is there to serve.
 This is all about young people’s life chances in our city.”

 Danielle Carey said “Friday went better than I could have imagined.
 We had a large proportion of the secondary schools in Norwich and every students was excited and engaged with the task ahead.
 Having never led an event like this before, I’m proud of the outcome and look forward to seeing the overall results on the 9th March.”
 Ryan Bedwell-Woods’ role in the Youth Board is to act as a link to the schools as they work on their proposals: “I am looking forward to working with the schools and colleges as the Link Coordinator to help them come up with raise to increase awareness of social mobility and increase aspiration.
 It will be great to see how they do presenting their ideas to the panel in March.”

-New Anglia Local Enterprise Partnership was established by Government in 2010.
+New Anglia LEP was established by Government in 2010.
 We are a unique business-led collaboration between the private, public and education sectors across Norfolk and Suffolk.
 Our ambition is to drive economic growth and transform the l...